wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 </table>

 ####Step 6: Capture the VM image
-Log into the virtual machine using the hostname (hk-cas-template.cloudapp.net) and the SSH private key previously created.
+Log into the virtual machine using the hostname (hk-cas-template.chinacloudapp.cn) and the SSH private key previously created.
 See How to Use SSH with Linux on Azure for details on how to log in using the command ssh or putty.exe.

 Execute the following sequence of actions to capture the image:
 #####1.
 Deprovision
 Use the command “sudo waagent –deprovision+user” to remove Virtual Machine instance specific information.
-See for [How to Capture a Linux Virtual Machine](virtual-machines-linux-capture-image.md) to Use as a Template more details on the image capture process.
+See for [How to Capture a Linux Virtual Machine](/documentation/articles/virtual-machines-linux-capture-image) to Use as a Template more details on the image capture process.

 #####2: Shutdown the VM
 Make sure that the virtual machine is highlighted and click the SHUTDOWN link from the bottom command bar.